How To Create a Maven Project In Eclipse?

 Command

 When you create a new project in Maven, the DartifactId represents the name of your project, while DarchetypeArtifactId specifies what kind of project it is.
-For example, there are web projects, java projects, and so on.
-If you want to see the entire list of available types of Maven projects, you can find it here.

-After entering the above command press enter to create the Project Maven.
+After entering the above command, press enter to create the Project Maven.

 Successfully Installed Maven